-Call our Skills for All Infoline on 1800 506 266.
+Call our Skills and Employment Infoline on 1800 506 266.
 We can talk to you about what you'd like to do, and help you find the information you need on careers, jobs and training.

 If you’re looking for work, thinking about getting back into work, or want to work more hours, Career Services have experienced and qualified people who can help.
 They will provide one-on-one support to help you connect with the learning, training and work opportunities available to you.
-To find out more or check your eligibility for Career Services call our Skills for All Infoline on 1800 506 266.
+To find out more or check your eligibility for Career Services call our Skills and Employment Infoline on 1800 506 266.

 Centrelink and jobactive providers